tfmart/hello/README.md

 ![Gallery and Recipe](resouces/fujilingua/recipe.png)

-I'm planning to release the app in by the end of June, but still it has been quite an great experience.
 It's been great to get to know OpenAI's API quirks and limits and how to work with a LLM, which is definitely something that we will probably have to be more familiar with in the future.
 It also provided me with a chance to try the new NavigationStack API and to play with custom controls and animations in SwiftUI, such as the loading animation I built and the custom White Balance Picker I've built, that mimics the one you'd find in an actual Fujifilm camera.

 ![Learning new things](resouces/fujilingua/experiment.png)